SirBrian1234/PiWall/README.md

 * init_firewall.py: lets you start a bridge connection with firewall
 * d_init_firewall.py start|stop|restart: lets you start the firewall bridge as a daemon service

-## register firewall-bridge on system's start
+## Register firewall-bridge on system's start
 In order to register the firewall service on system's start you should set an init script as defined below:
 ```
 sudo nano /etc/init.d/init_firewall